StarKRE22/Atomic/Docs/Elements/Time/Stopwatches.md

 Represents a **stateful stopwatch timer** that tracks elapsed time and supports **start, pause, resume, stop**, time updates, and state notifications.
 It provides a simple way to track elapsed time in gameplay, animations, or any time-dependent system.

-> [!TIP]
-> Use `IStopwatch` when you need to **measure elapsed time** (e.g., performance tracking, gameplay session time,
-> speedrun timers).
-Unlike [ITimer](ITimer.md), a stopwatch does not count down toward a duration — it only measures how
-> long something has been running.
+Use `IStopwatch` when you need to **measure elapsed time** (e.g., performance tracking, gameplay session time, speedrun timers).
+Unlike [ITimer](ITimer.md), a stopwatch does not count down toward a duration — it only measures how long something has been running.

 ---